-and Vanzetti are growing weaker as nationalized. the result of their long hunger strike, tion or death by electrocution face cent of the value of the property. international protest.
+and Vanzetti are growing weaker as nationalized. the result of their long hunger strike, them considerably.
+Death by starva- of earnings, which means up to 85 per thracite miners, where the check-off tion or death by electrocution face cent of the value of the property. eleven days-unless the workers of and Vacuum proceeded to arrange strike against wage cuts and lengthinternational protest.
 The internationally known French writer, Romain Rolland, and a number of other French writers, sent the ter Teagle's partners in a claim to na- file to militantly struggle against following telegram to Colonel tionalized oil property in Russia, are these attacks, to fight against the Charles Lindbergh, the first aviator buying "stolen" oil.
 In January of weak-kneed begging policy of the "At the moment when the people sian government. great enthusiasm, we draw your at- Henry Deterding-seconded by Waltention to two innocent men, Sacco ter Teagle of the Standard Oil of New linked up with that of the striking sent petition to the American gov- and Vacuum for buying Russian outshortly after his arrest.